danieltong-ii/AncestryMap/README.md

-# Ancestry Map: Android Application
+# “Ancestry Map”, an Android Application for Visualizing Family Members using Google Maps API v2.0

 ## Overview